tony-waters/tony-waters.github.io/_posts/2026-09-01-resilience4j-rate-limiter.md

 ## Checking the Database

 Postgres is useful for checking the final state after the run.
-You can compare total orders with sent emails directly:
+We can compare the total number of orders created with the number of confirmation emails actually sent:

 ```bash
 docker compose exec postgres psql -U orders -d orders \